Mathématique: Chapter 86

 Young shut his eyes, scraping patience like paint.
 “Can we come in?”

 Rush studied them.
-This late-night, half-dressed interruption at precisely the moment he’d been querying the city itself about superposition…was a little hard to interpret.
-His cortical suppressors were warm against his skin.
+Their late-night, half-dressed interruption at precisely the moment he’d been querying the city itself about superposition was hard to interpret.
+His cortical suppressors felt warm against his skin.

 “I’m getting that,” Sheppard agreed.

 Rush studied the pair of them, all masculine angles and dark hair in a room full of starlight.
 Sheppard looked self-conscious and bruised.
 Young looked torn between worry and amusement.
-He was favoring his left leg.
+No cane in sight, but he was favoring his injured leg.

 “Fuck off,” he suggested politely.
 Turning in the direction of his en suite kitchenette, he added, “Can I offer you some tea?”